brendan-r/dotfiles/README.md

 # Dotfiles

+These are a total mess, and you don't want to use them.

-Currently, based very heavily on [Cătălin](https://github.com/alrra)’s dotfiles.
+Currently, based very heavily on [Cătălin](https://github.com/alrra)’s dotfiles, only chopped around and made worse.

 # TODO
 You don't have two OS types, but rather two uses, desktop and server.
 The